 Further down you'll discover Louisiana's finest quality colleges and universities for Agricultural Economics & Business degree programs for the money.
 In 2017 50 Agricultural Economics & Business undergraduate students graduated with bachelor degrees from colleges and universities in Louisiana.
 These grads will earn an average salary of $39,547, starting out.
 Mid-career, the average salary increases to $74,010.

 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 It's difficult to beat Louisiana Tech University if you wish to pursue Agricultural Economics & Business as a major.
-Louisiana Tech University agricultural economics & business graduates earn 1.6% more than the typical agricultural business student.
+Students who graduate from this program report average early career wages of agricultural business and mid-career wages of $76,285.
 Students who enjoy a more slow-paced life will appreciate Louisiana Tech University's location in the small town of Ruston, Louisiana.

 Louisiana State University and Agricultural & Mechanical College is a wonderful option for students pursuing an Agricultural Economics & Business degree.
-Agricultural business students from Louisiana State University and Agricultural & Mechanical College receive an earnings boost of around 1.6% over the typical income of agricultural business majors.
+After getting their bachelor's degree, agricultural business students usually make an average of $35,678 at the beginning of their careers.
 This school has one of the largest student bodies in Louisiana.

 With 88.4% of the professors being full time, students are certain to get lots of interaction with educators.
 The affordable yearly price of $21,972 for this school is a big plus for students who list cost as one of their biggest concerns.
 Interested in learning a little more about Louisiana State University and Agricultural & Mechanical College's campus?
 Go on a virtual tour.